gschivley/ghgforcing/README.md

 # ghgforcing
-**Note: I'll be putting up a notebook in a few days with examples of how to use the functions in ghgforcing**
+**Note: Check out the examples of how to use the functions in ghgforcing**

 Python package to calculating forcing from continuous GHG emissions.
 All calculations are based on equations and parameters in the 2013 IPCC AR5 report.
 As such, the model does not